RIOT-OS/RIOT/doc/doxygen/src/build-system-cpu-conventions.md

 This describes different possible solutions and in which case which applies.

-If only one should be used, then only the first one would currently work due to the fact that dependencies are not defined declaratively.
+If only one should be used, then it should be solution 1 to go toward declarative syntax and support all cases.
-But due to the overhead, intermediate single file declarative solution are good candidates.
+But due to the overhead, intermediate single file declarative solution 2 and 3 are good candidates too.

+As currently dependencies are not declarative, only solutions 1 and 2 would be able to declare specific `CPU_MODEL` dependencies.
+Solutions 3 and 4 are declarative only.

 The main goal is to remove the algorithmic and shell based resolutions for this if possible.